ycflame/toolkit/README.md

 TODO:
 * fix bug in vim-multiple-cursors in some cases
-* make python comment character in a column for NerdCommenter
+* make # in the same column when visual select code for NerdCommenter
 * Tmux

 Requirements: